 WIP Inventory – Example #1

-Consider a car manufacturer that assemble cars.
-It passes through multiple work stations for a different operation to perform in a systematic manner after finishing and painting.
+Consider a car manufacturer that assembles cars.
+It passes through multiple work stations for a different operation to perform systematically after finishing and painting.
 It rolls out to the inventory.
 As the cars move from one department to another, more costs are added to production.

 WIP Inventory – Example #2

 Let’s assume a company ABC manufacture certain widgets.
 And it manufactures one widget in two weeks.
 On the closing day of the month, when the company was accounting the availability of widget in its inventory and sees that it had only 10,000 widgets and out of these 4,000 were partially completed widgets These partially completed widgets recorded as a work in process widgets on the left-hand side of the balance sheet (which was considered it to be an asset for the company).

 Suppose the XYZ widget company has an initial WIP inventory of $10,000 for the year.
 During the span of the time, the company incurs manufacturing costs of $250,000 and produces finished goods from the raw material costing $ 240,000.
 If we calculate the overall WIP inventory of the company is 10,000, plus $250,000 minus $240,000.
 It leaves the outstanding inventory of the process is $20,000.